 HDRi images are also used for shadows and illumination.

-Background Wizard For raster images, you can use the Background Wizard to position the image and/or stretch to match the perspective in the image the perspective in your view.
+Background Wizard For raster images, you can use the Background Wizard to position the image and/or stretch to match the perspective in your view.

 There are two main principles for creating Nighttime Scenes.

 - Lower the overall brightness of the scene.
 The Automatic Exposure feature of the render will automatically make the scene as bright as it would a daytime scene.
 Most Nighttime scene will look better if they are a little darker than daytime scenes.